google/comprehensive-rust/src/ownership/borrowing.md

 <details>

 Notes on stack returns:
 * Demonstrate that the return from `add` is cheap because the compiler can eliminate the copy operation.
 Change the above code to print stack addresses and run it on the [Playground](https://play.rust-lang.org/).
-In the "DEBUG" optimization level, the addresses should change, while the stay the same when changning to the "RELEASE" setting:
+In the "DEBUG" optimization level, the addresses should change, while the stay the same when changing to the "RELEASE" setting:

   ```rust,editable
   #[derive(Debug)]